Actindo-AG/Documentation/Fulfillment/UserInterface/02a_Connections.md

 ![List of messages](../../Assets/Screenshots/Fulfillment/Logging/DetailLogMessageAttributes.png "[List of messages]")

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Detail of log message "Log message name"* view and return to the List of messages.
+  Click this button to close the *Detail of log message "Log message name"* view and return to the list of messages.

 - [CANCEL]
-  Click this button to close the *Detail of log message "Log message name"* view and return to the List of messages.
+  Click this button to close the *Detail of log message "Log message name"* view and return to the list of messages.

 [comment]: <> (Beide tun das gleiche)